Eye Examinations

 Here are some eyecare frequently asked questions.

-What happens in my eye exam?
+What happens in my eye examination?

-A full eye examination takes around 30minutes, and has several stages:
+A full eye examination has several stages:

-- A comprehensive sight test.
+1. A comprehensive sight examination.

-- A detailed scan of your retina, including fundus photography.
+2. A detailed scan of your retina, including fundus photography.

-- An Optical Coherence Tomography exam (optional).
+3. An Optical Coherence Tomography exam (optional).

 The examination is carried out in a single session by one member of staff, meaning you do not have to sit around waiting for someone else to become available.